lachlanA/eagle-to-kicad/README.md

 	* Document on layer's 150,152,153,154 of (Eagle) the unconnected Via's and tracks.
 	* The **[examples](https://github.com/lachlanA/eagle-to-kicad/tree/master/examples)** director contains a number of converted sch's/board's.

-* By using the  the following **ulp's**  a consistent link from the SCH to PCB is maintained So forward and backwoods net-list annotation work's under KiCad!
+* By using the following **ulp's**  a consistent link from the SCH to PCB is maintained so forward and backward net-list annotations work under KiCad!

-**WARNING KiCad via's and tracks don't retain NET information from Eagle when they are not connect to a PAD!,**** So KiCad flood fill's will not connect to them !!!
-There is option to convert and document on layer's 150,152,153,154 of (Eagle) the unconnected Via's and tracks which will make finding and fixing the problem much easy-er.**
+**WARNING KiCad via's and tracks don't retain NET information from Eagle when they are not connect to a PAD!,**** So KiCad flood fill will not connect to them !!!
+There is an option to convert and document on layer's 150,152,153,154 of (Eagle) the unconnected Via's and tracks which will make finding and fixing the problem much easier.**

 ###Installing.
-* Download the zip file, (*click on the Button to the your bottom right on this page*. **Download ZIP**) And unzip using your favorite zip program to your target directory. *OR* if your prefer git
+* Download the zip file, (*click on the button on the bottom right of this page*. **Download ZIP**) And unzip using your favorite zip program to your target directory *OR* if your prefer git:

 			git clone https://github.com/lachlanA/eagle-to-kicad.git